interactive data visualization

-War, violence, political persecution, hunger & poverty are reasons for many people to flee their homeland.
-The media only ever report on the refugees who have arrived & the problems arising therefrom.
-With our data visualisation we wanted to look at the topic from a different perspective & take the viewer on a journey of refugees along the Mediterranean route.
+War, violence, political persecution, hunger and poverty are reasons for many people to flee their homeland.
+The media only ever report on the refugees who have arrived and the problems arising therefrom.
+With our data visualisation we wanted to look at the topic from a different perspective and take the viewer on a journey of refugees along the Mediterranean route.

 This project was developed in the 2nd semester as part of the course Three-dimensional Basics in media space at the University of Design Schwäbisch Gmünd.
 The course was supervised by Prof. Dr. Franklin Hernández-Castro, a visiting professor of the partner university Instituto Tecnológico de Costa Rica.
-The aim of the course was to create an interactive data visualisation, which was to create information from data & thus an added value.
-For this purpose, first we should search for a data set on a freely selectable topic, before developing a concept for the presentation of the information & implementing a prototype.
-We decided on the topic of „Missing Migrants“.
+The aim of the course was to create an interactive data visualisation, which was to create information from data and thus an added value.
+For this purpose, first we should search for a data set on a freely selectable topic, before developing a concept for the presentation of the information and implementing a prototype.
+We decided on the topic of missing migrants.

-Various organisations collected data on missing & deceased refugees around the world, which formed the basis for the data set we used.
-Of course there are numerous visualisations on the subject, but most of them have an unemotional way of looking at it, the data in the graphs are completely interchangeable & the aspect of the high number of disappeared refugees is missing.
+Various organisations collected data on missing and deceased refugees around the world, which formed the basis for the data set we used.
+Of course there are numerous visualisations on the subject, but most of them have an unemotional way of looking at it, the data in the graphs are completely interchangeable and the aspect of the high number of disappeared refugees is missing.

 Based on this concept we built our data visualisation.
-First, many different incidents occur in the section off the Mediterranean Sea & the bar indicating the causes of death shows many different & evenly distributed causes.
-Then, numerous incidents appear on the Mediterranean Sea with a very high number of dead or missing persons & the blue bar, which stands for the cause of death “drowning”, increases abruptly & displaces almost all others.
+First, many different incidents occur in the section of the Mediterranean Sea and the bar indicating the causes of death shows many different and evenly distributed causes.
+Then, numerous incidents appear on the Mediterranean Sea with a very high number of dead or missing persons and the blue bar, which stands for the cause of death “drowning”, increases abruptly and displaces almost all others.
 This visualises the tragic role of the Mediterranean Sea in the refugees’ journey.
-In the last section it becomes clear that comparatively few incidents have occurred in Europe & that the dangerous part of the journey has been completed.
+In the last section it becomes clear that comparatively few incidents have occurred in Europe and that the dangerous part of the journey has been completed.
 The insight transported by the animation is clear: the dangers on the journey change on the way from Africa to Europe.

 let’s get in touch